10 Ways To Deal With An Overbearing Mother-In-Law

 When you are partnered with another person, you have no choice but to become a part of their family, and that means you have more than just a new relationship with them: You have their entire family to get to know and welcome as well.
 For some, this is a seamless and pleasant experience.
 For others, it’s the start of a toxic and unhealthy relationship, like a dark cloud that follows their family for years.

-We get it — an overbearing mother-in-law can make family visits feel like you would rather have your eyelashes plucked out of your head with chopsticks, but here are a few tips to help you navigate this tricky relationship, survive family get togethers, and — most importantly — retain your sanity.
+We get it: An overbearing mother-in-law can make family visits feel like you would rather have your eyelashes plucked out of your head with chopsticks than endure another visit from her.
+So, here are a few tips to help you navigate this tricky relationship, survive family get-togethers, and — most importantly — retain your sanity.

 1. Talk it out with your mother-in-law.

 Let her know you realize your partner is her child, and the transition isn’t easy for her.
 Follow it up by being clear with examples of things you won’t compromise on.
 Maybe you’d like her to call before she comes over.
 Perhaps you don’t want her telling you how to raise your kids or asking you why you don’t pack a lunch for your partner each day.

 Chances are if you tell her in a nice calm way, she will stop.
-Maybe this is how her MIL treated her, or maybe she has no idea it bothers you because you’ve never mention it before.
+Maybe this is how her MIL treated her, or maybe she has no idea it bothers you because you’ve never mentioned it before.
+It’s also important to understand that parents can gaslight their own children and in-laws without realizing they are doing it.
+That kind of behavior is not acceptable, whether it’s on purpose or not.
+Call it out calmly and succinctly.
+Approach the conversation with clear examples and why that behavior is toxic and unhealthy.

 However, if that fails, try the following: